 - 6-9 additional credits of upper-level ENGL (excluding ENGL 301)

 A minimum of 3 credits of ENGL 490, the literature majors seminar

 Declaring a Major

 A major in English can complement any major or honours program in Arts or Science.
 Current English majors also study economics, political science, psychology, biology, environmental studies, history, geography, anthropology, and visual art.

 ENGL 200: Principles of Literature Study is the introductory course for all majors in English Literature and English Language and Literature.
 It is team-taught by some of the best faculty in the department.
 Students enroll in one of several small seminars-sized sections and meet once a week for multi-section lectures.

-If you are in 3rd or 4th year and you have already taken ENGL 220 or ENGL 229, you do not need to enrol in ENGL 200.
 If you are unsure whether you need to take ENGL 200, please contact the English undergraduate assistant.

 The goal of this arrangement is to make sure that students take a variety of courses while also following their interests.

 Three of these course groups (A, B, and C) cover historical fields of literary studies: